What cultural faux pas should I try to avoid making in Belgium?

 - What are medical services in Belgium like?

-- What are typical rents in Belgium?
+- What are emergency services like in Belgium?

 What cultural faux pas should I try to avoid making in Belgium?